zhenchuan/eaux/readme.md

 The problem is redefined

-> issue parallel operation( by *presto*) on Efficient storage of data(by *ORC*) of a highly available distributed file system (by *hdfs*)
+> issue parallel operation( by *presto*) to Efficient storage of data(by *ORC*) of a highly available distributed file system (by *hdfs*)

-what we will to do becomes just generating ORC files on hdfs ~
+what we will to do becomes just generating ORC files to hdfs :-D

-Meanwhile, in order to query efficiency,  the aggregation granularity become hour
+Meanwhile, in order to query efficiency,  the aggregation granularity become hourly
 ```sql
 insert overwite my_orc_table partition (pday = 20151201, phour = 4) select a, b, sum (imp), sum (click) from my_orc_table where log_type = 'ic' and pday = 20151201 and phour = 4
 ```